Rat Control

 How to Help Prevent Rats

-While professional treatment is usually the best solution once rats are active, there are also steps property owners can take to make the environment less attractive.
+While professional treatment is usually the best solution once rats are active, there are also steps property owners can take to remove food and water sources and make the environment less attractive.

 Helpful prevention tips include:

-- Store pet food and bird seed in secure containers
+• Store pet food and bird seed in secure containers so they do not become an easy food source

-- Avoid leaving standing water or easy shelter around the home
+• Avoid leaving standing water or easy shelter around the home that can attract wildlife or other animals

 Prevention works best when combined with a treatment plan that addresses the current infestation.